How Much Does Landscaping Cost?

 Are you looking to renovate your garden?
 Are you dreaming of a professionally landscaped garden as shown in magazines and on makeover shows?

-When professional renovators take on a project, they estimate how much the garden work will cost by using a per square metre calculation, and on this page, I’ll show you how much landscaping costs and what you can expect at the different price ranges.
+I’ve worked with designers and professional landscaping firms for years, and I know that most of them estimate how much the work will cost by using a per square metre calculation.
+On this page, I’ll show you how much I think landscaping costs and what you can expect at the different price ranges.

 Use This Calculator

-If math isn’t your strong point, don’t fret.
-Use this calculator to work out how many square metres of garden you have.
+If math isn’t your strong point, use this calculator to determine how many square metres of garden you have.

-The calculator can be used to work out the size of irregular-shaped gardens as well as circular, square and rectangular ones.
+The calculator can be used to work out the size of irregular-shaped gardens as well as circular, square and rectangular spaces.

-Just take the measurements from boundary to boundary.
+Just take the measurements in your garden from boundary to boundary.

 £30-£40 Per Square Metre (The DIY Option)